Our guide to selling property at auction

 Fix the reserve price

-Prior to the auction, we will provide feedback on the levels of interest, number of viewings and legal pack downloads.
+Prior to the auction, we will provide feedback on the levels of interest, number of viewings, virtual tours watched and legal pack downloads.
 We will agree the final reserve price that you would like to set for the property.
 This is the minimum price the property can be sold for on the day.

 We carryout in-depth identity checks and securely register debit card details in advance of the auction so we know exactly who has registered, giving you the highest level of certainty that all registered bidders are genuinely looking to complete any successful purchase.

 For an online auction, all bidders must pre-register, providing their debit card details and undergo an AML check so they are pre-approved to bid, again giving you the security of sale.